Bonnie Christensen

 Illustration of renaissance era man.

-Bonnie Christensen, Artwork for Breaking into Print: Before and After the Invention of the Printing Press by Stephen Krensky.
+Bonnie Christensen, Illustration for Breaking into Print: Before and After the Invention of the Printing Press by Stephen Krensky.
 Gift of Emily Herder, daughter of the artist. © 1996 Bonnie Christensen.

 Illustration of pelicans dancing.

-Bonnie Christensen, Artwork for Rebus Riot.
+Bonnie Christensen, Illustration for Rebus Riot.
 Gift of Emily Herder, daughter of the artist. © 1997 Bonnie Christensen.

 Christensen’s lively picture book invites young readers to solve visual puzzles to complete the text’s missing words (a literary device known as a rebus).
 In this illustration, Christensen shines a spotlight on two toucans who dance the rumba into the night until one collapses in exhaustion.